Program supports students with a CEME Undergraduate Research and

 and actively participate in a leadership role in a range of CEME

-Power and energy student Olaoluwa Ajala, Professors Robert Pilawa-Podgursku and Pete Sauer, and Research Engineeer Kevin Colravy assist Society for Women Engineers team in solar system design for East Africa
+Power and Energy student Olaoluwa Ajala, Professors Robert Pilawa-Podgurski and Pete Sauer, and Research Engineeer Kevin Colravy assist Society for Women Engineers team in solar system design for East Africa

 A new eBay data center in Salt Lake City is the first data center in the world to adopt fuel cells as the primary power souce.
 ECE professors Alejandro Domíinguez-García, George Gross, and Philip Krein found that the fuel-cell system outperformed existing systems on every metric.